mohammadFeiz/aio-service/README.md

 }
 ```
 # 1 - instance methods(request)
-`apis.request` in all over of your app wherever you have access to instance of AIOService class, you can call api functions by call instance.request method
+`apis.request` in all over of your app wherever you have access to instance of AIOService class, you can call api functions by call instance.request method <br>
 `api-functions.js`
 ``` javascript
 const apis = new AIOService({...});